Hellenic Railways Organisation: Messene – Kalamata

 A local train at Messene station in the beginning of October 2007, after the Kalamata – Messene service was reopened 21 September 2007.

 This single-track line is a branch of the Corinth–Argos–Tripoli–Kalamata line and is 4.7 km long.
-The branch starts at Asprochoma then the track follows the GR-82 road closely on the southern side.
+The branch starts at Asprochoma then the track follows the EO82 road closely on the southern side.
 The line was opened in 1892 and linked Kalamata with Messene where a station building and a freight yard were built.
 It was closed in 1976, but the tracks were not removed.

 The line was rebuilt and reopened in September 2007.
 From 2013 to 2016, there was an occasional operation, from 20 until 28 September, during the Messene festival and to the Christmas period until 10 January.

 Since 10 June 2025, there has been an effort in the Kalamata municipal council to restore the Kalamata - Messinia part of the line.
-The Municipal government wishes for the line to connect the port of Kalamata, Kalamata International Airport, the Courts and finally Messinia.
+The Municipal government wishes for the line to connect the port of Kalamata, Kalamata International Airport, the Courts and finally Messini.
 The vice-mayor supported the plan and wished to install traffic lights should construction be implemented finishing to say that by the end of 2025 3km of the line will have been completed.
 The local KKE-backed Councillor claimed that the shutting down of the train tracks is one of the most destructive decisions made.